 Day 13: Trek to Lukla.
 Last night party with the lads!
 Overnight Lodging.

-Day 14: Fly back or continue drive back to Kathmandu.
+Day 14: Fly back or continue to drive back to Kathmandu.

-Day 15: Morning walking tour of Ason (an old spice market) and the old Durbar Square (palace).
+Day 15: Morning walking tour of Ason (an old spice market) and the ancient Durbar Square (palace).

 Day 16: International departure.

 - Boutique hotel in Kathmandu on bed and breakfast basis